fabiospampinato/vscode-projects-plus/README.md

 ## Configuration

-Run the `Projects: Edit configuration` command to create the configuration file.
+Run the `Projects: Edit Configuration` command to create the configuration file.
 By default it uses a file named `vscode_projects.json` under your home directory, you can change this by supplying a custom path using the `projects.configPath` setting entry.

 The configuration is an object that looks like this: